FuzzySecurity/AzureWireGuard/README.md

 ansible-playbook -i host.txt -u wg --private-key=id_rsa wg.yml
 ```

-Right at the end, you will see that the playbook returns two debug messages which will give you the public ip and key of the server which you will need to fill in the client profile.
+Right at the end, you will see that the playbook returns two debug messages which will give you details you need to fill in the WG client profile.

 ```
 TASK [Server Public IP] *******************************************************ok: [20.xx.xx.xx] => {